-Stainless Steel Wort Chillers are very similar to the copper wort chillers and also work using an immersion technique, however they are much less efficient due to stainless steel being a poor conductor.
+Stainless Steel Wort Chillers are very similar to copper wort chillers and also work using an immersion technique, however, they are much less efficient due to stainless steel being a poor conductor.
 They also do not provide any minerals like the copper wort chillers.
 On the other hand, they are easier to clean and will not rust/ change colour after years of use.

 - Excellent corrosion resistance

 - Sturdy/rigid structure and will last a lifetime with the appropriate care

 - Hard to manipulate the structure to suit your equipment

 - Does not leave behind beneficial minerals

 Counterflow wort chiller

 All of the counterflow wort chillers work similarly, a cold flow of water travelling adjacent to the hot flow of work, in opposite directions.
 The counter flow chillers can be more efficient, but come in at a higher price.
 With the cost of living crisis, you may be tempted to go with the counter-flow due to the much higher efficiency.